R3Conclave/conclave-core-sdk/docs/docs/index.md

 3. GraalVM has been updated to version 21.3.
 4. Gradle 7 is now supported.
 5. The Conclave Key Derivation Service (KDS) now supports release enclave with the new RELEASE master key type.
+6. We have simplified the usage of the KDS by providing Java/Kotlin builders that accept the URL (or InputStream) of the KDS.
+We have also given the possibility of using a previously obtained Public Key.
 ### 1.2.1

 This is a small release with some minor improvements: